-In addition to investments as mandated above, the AMC may invest in the Scheme subject to the SEBI (MF) Regulations.
+The AMC reserves the right to invest its own funds in the Scheme as may be decided by the AMC from time to time.
 Under the Regulations, the AMC is not permitted to charge any investment management and advisory services fee on its own investment in the Scheme.